 Medical and Health Services Manager – Health Administrator

 Healthcare is big business.
 It employs more people than any other industry in America.
-Over $3.8 trillion in spending flowed through the market in 2019 and is estimated to grow to $6 trillion by 2028.
+Over $4.9 trillion in spending flowed through the market in 2023 and is estimated to grow another 5.6 percent by 2032.
 But doctors and other medical staff aren’t necessarily business experts—and that’s where medical and health services managers come in.

 While other medical staff members are focused on delivering the best quality care to patients, it’s up to medical and health services managers—sometimes called health administrators—to see that the business side of a medical facility is running as efficiently as possible.